It’s time we taught our kids to play the games we played as kids!

 Games We Played As Kids

 Here are some of the most popular suggestions.
-There are a few explanations because what I did discover is that we might have played similar games, but sometime the rules were different, or they called them different things.
+There are a few explanations because what I did discover is that we might have played similar games, but sometimes the rules were different, or they called them different things.

 Hopscotch seems to be the most popular suggestion from so many people.
 I mean, what’s not to love.
 It’s so simple.
 You draw the hopscotch plan out on your driveway or pavement in chalk that will just wash off so no stress about cleaning up, and voila!